-New funds from the EU Recovery Plan and CAP Health Check were approved in November which will inject modernisation, diversification into non-agricultural activities, animal welfare payments, basic services for the economy and rural population, and cooperation for development of new products, processes and technologies in the agricultural and food sector.
+Common priorities among Member States for the new funds from November included RDP measures supporting agri-environment payments, farm modernisation, diversification into non-agricultural activities, animal welfare payments, basic services for the economy and rural population, and cooperation for development of new products, processes and technologies in the agricultural and food sector.
 Find out more about the new money and its distribution across different RDP priority areas.